dotkernel/dot-authentication-web/README.md

 ## Logout flow

 Calling LogoutAction middleware, similar to login, it triggers a logout event.
 We provide a default logout listeners that uses an AuthenticationInterface service to clear the identity from storage.
-It also redirect to the after logout route as configured.
+It also redirects to the after logout route as configured.
 Again, you can register your own listeners for this event to do additional actions when users log out.

 ## Unauthorized exception handling

 A piped error handler middleware is provided to catch UnauthorizedException or any Exception or response that has a 401 code.
-In the same vein as login/logout, the unauthorized handler does not process the exception, it delegates instead responsibility to listeners of an unauthorized event.
+In the same vein as login/logout, the unauthorized handler does not process the exception, it delegates instead responsibility to listeners by triggering an unauthorized event.

 The default unauthorized listener process the authentication error messages, setting them as session messages(flash messages) and redirects back to the login route, optionally appending the wanted url to the query.